siggame/docs/advice/general.md

 If you or your team chooses to use an IDE, be *very* sure that your code still builds with `make` and runs with `run`.
-Consult the [Arena Doc Page](/advice/general/) for more details about how your code runs in the arena.
+Consult the [Arena Doc Page](/advice/arena/) for more details about how your code runs in the arena.

-> Just because it runs in Visual Studio doesn't mean it's going to run
+> Just because it runs in your favorite IDE doesn't mean it's going to
-> in the arena.
+> run in the arena.

 ## Function Not Implemented